-This blog started in 2016 and image hosting looked a lot different back then.
+We started this blog in 2016 and image hosting looked a lot different back then.
 We didn’t have too many images, and we could get away with every free tier of various services, based on our traffic and overall bandwidth usage.

-For a little back-story, this blog is a static site and it’s hosted on Jekyll.
+For a little backstory, this blog is a static site.
+It’s hosted on Jekyll.
 The fact that it’s not being hosted on WordPress is a little outside the industry standard, for travel blogs.
 You can read more about how we built our blog here.

 For WordPress bloggers, the solution might be a little easier to integrate, as you already have a hosting plan with bandwidth and CDN options available.